sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 	<img src="./figures/result/tsp15/normal.png" width="50%"/>
 </div>

-If we zoom-in to the first 80 and last 20 instances, we have the following.
+If we zoom in to the first 80 and last 20 instances, we have the following.
 <div align="center">
 	<img src="./figures/result/tsp10/zoom-first80.png" width="50%"/>
 	<img src="./figures/result/tsp10/zoom-last20.png" width="50%"/>